-Students, student organizations, faculty, staff, and employees commonly post signs and flyers to inform the University community of upcoming events or expressing their opinions.
-The University allows this practice within regulations designed to reasonably govern what, when and where the event takes place for the protection of the students, University property, and appearance of the campus.
+Students, student organizations, faculty, staff, and employees commonly post signs and flyers to inform the University community of upcoming events or express their opinions.
+The University allows this practice within regulations designed to govern what, when and where the event takes place for the protection of the students, University property, and appearance of the campus.

-Banners and/or signs must be approved in accordance with the policies of the Office of Student Life.
+Banners and/or signs must be approved in accordance with the policies of the Office of Student Life or Dean of Students Office